siberianfox/tinygwiki/TinyG-Configuration.md

 $ja=200000  - 200,000 mm/min^2 - a reasonable value for a higher performance machine
 </pre>

-### $CT - Chordal Accuracy
+### $CT - Chordal Tolerance
 Arcs are generated as sets of very short straight lines that approximate a curve.
 Each line is a "chord" that spans the endpoints of that segment of the arc.
-Chordal accuracy sets the maximum allowable deviation between the true arc and straight line that approximates it - which will be in the middle of the line / arc.
+Chordal tolerance sets the maximum allowable deviation between the true arc and straight line that approximates it - which will be in the middle of the line / arc.

 Setting chordal tolerance high will make curves "rougher", but they can execute faster.
+Setting them smaller will make for smoother arcs that may take longer to execute.
+The lower-limit of $ct is set by the minimum arc segment length, which really should not be changed (See hidden parameters).

+Sonny Jeon of the grbl project pointed this one out.

 ### $ST - Switch Type
 Sets the type of switch used for homing and/or limits.
 All switches must be of the same type (mixes are not supported).